Edwards-R/understanding_docs/interpretation-regions.md

 Expanding this table allows us to reference the type concept version for each taxon.

 > Note that the types and their versions used here are approximated, as precise type concept versioning requires the attention of an experienced taxonomist.
-Such taxonomically precise versioning would also provide a significant barrier to ease of comprehension, making complexity undesirable in educational examples.
+These approximations will only be detectable by expert taxonomists who cover *Bombus*, and there is no practical impact of using approximations in these examples.
+Taxonomically precise versioning required far longer to explain and comprehend, whilst not adding any measurable value to a foundational explanation.

+> The type version used in this demonstration starts at the point of declaration of the genus *Bombus* by Latreille in 1802.

 |Name|Author|Year|Concept Author|Concept Year|
 |:-:|:-:|:-:|:-:|:-:|